How Much Chicken for Dog by Weight kg? A Vet’s Guide to Safe Portions & Balanced Meals

 Ideal Candidates for Chicken

-• Picky eaters: Shredded chicken mixed with kibble entices fussy pups.
+• Picky eaters: Shredded chicken mixed with kibble attracts fussy pups.

 • Recovering pets: Easily digestible after surgery or illness.